-“There are only two directions in Tuscany, up and down,” laughed local mountain bike guide Bruno.
+“There are only two directions in Tuscany – up and down,” laughs local mountain bike guide Bruno Baldini.

-Agnostically speaking, whether hiked, biked or hopscotched, for days or weeks, travelling through Tuscany on The Via Francigena is one of the best ways to experience everything the region has to offer.
+Whether hiked, biked or hopscotched, travelling through Tuscany on The Via Francigena is one of the best ways to experience everything the region has to offer.

-The trail passed through treasures such as Sienna and across the UNESCO listed Val d’Orcia.
-I lingered in more piazzas and scoffed more pizzas than I can remember.
-Despite the Chianti, I do recall being pleasantly surprised by the number of bike friendly Agriturismos (farmhouses), boutique hotels and B&Bs en route.
+The trail passes through treasures such as Sienna and across the UNESCO listed Val d’Orcia.
+En route, we linger in piazzas and hoover more pizzas than I care to admit.

-At times, Tuscany is a renaissance painting: Cypress trees stand sentinel over fields criss-crossed with vines and blankets of wildflowers.
-Be aware though, this rolling romantic idyll is regularly interrupted by sustained climbs to reach those sun-kissed medieval hilltop villages.
-And the region is capable of throwing spectacular stormy spats, so don’t forget to prepare for that.
+Tuscany is a renaissance painting: Cypress trees stand sentinel over squads of grapevines and fields blanketed in wildflowers.
+The rolling romance is split by sustained climbs to sun-kissed medieval villages.
+And be aware that the region is capable of throwing stormy spats, so don’t forget to prepare for that.